 It’s a simple choice of left or right.
 Going left will eventually take you all the way to Mutianyu.
 If we had more time we would have loved to take that route.
 You get to experience both the original and more restored parts of the wall.
 It’s also more stable and flat compared to walking the other way!

 Turn right and you’re met by a large tower.
 You have to scramble up a stack of bricks that feel like they could topple at any moment.
-Once you’re inside though, you get beautiful views out of every window.
-Once you scramble your way out the other side, you start to make your way down what I can only guess used to steps!
-Honestly, it’s a stretch to say that the wall is still standing and if you’re not fond of heights, this may not be the place for you!
+Once you’re inside, you get beautiful views out of every window.
+Once you’ve scrambled your way out the other side, you start to make your way down what used to steps!
+Honestly, it’s a stretch to say that the wall is still standing.
+If you’re not fond of heights, this may not be the place for you!
 It goes steeply up and down, following the ridge of the hill.
 The wall stretches out as far as the eye can see.
 How far you decide to go is really only dependent on you and the time your driver is expecting you back.

 Note: Make sure you leave more time for the walk back!
 It took us about twice as long on the way back up.